JackLee946/flamingo/README_en.md

 1. Install **cmake**, **makefile** and **gcc** tools.

-‚Äã     Flamingo server is based on linux OS as platform(CentOS 7.0 is highly recommended), and compilers that support C++ 11 is required because the server code is fully developping with C++ 11.
+   FlashIM server is based on linux OS as platform(CentOS 7.0 is highly recommended), and compilers that support C++ 11 is required because the server code is fully developping with C++ 11.
 So on linux OS, the version of gcc/g++ must be high than 4.7(4.8.5 is recommended).
 In addition, cmake and makefile tool is required, so you need to install them.

 2. install **mysql**

-‚Äã    Flaming server uses mysql database to store user data.
+  FlashIM server uses mysql database to store user data.
 If your OS is CentOS 7.0, you need to install **mariadb-server**, **mariadb-client** and **mariadb-devel**.
 On other linux OS, you need to install **mysql-server**, **mysql-client** and **mysql-devel**.

-‚Äã    The Flamingo **chatserver** will use mysql database.
-The default database is named "**flamingo**".
-The database name,  login user account(including username, password, etc) is configured in the file **flamingoserver/etc/chatserver.conf**.
+  The FlashIM **chatserver** will use mysql database.
+The default database is named "**FlashIM**".
+The database name,  login user account(including username, password, etc) is configured in the file **FlashIMserver/etc/chatserver.conf**.
 You can change this configuration as you will.

-‚Äã     When **chatserver** startups at first time, it will dectect whether the database you configured exist in mysql.
+   When **chatserver** startups at first time, it will dectect whether the database you configured exist in mysql.
 If it does not exist, the **chatserver** will create it including creating its related tables.
 So you do not need to create the database and tables manually.
 However the SQL syntax of creating table differs a litle in different mysql version, some SQL of creating tables might failed in some mysql version, therefore under this condition, you have to create tables manually.
-We prepare these SQLs for you in the file **flamingoserver/table.sql**.
+We prepare these SQLs for you in the file **FlashIMserver/table.sql**.

-Flamingo server uses four database tables illustrated below:
+FlashIM server uses four database tables illustrated below:

 |     Table Name      |                     Usage                      |
 | :-----------------: | :--------------------------------------------: |